 When I'm driving and am not able to dilute peppermint (and don't have a diffuser to use), I add a drop of peppermint essential oil to the collar of my shirt or sweatshirt.

-Our favorite DIY diffuser blends for focus and energy featuring peppermint essential oil
+Our favorite DIY diffuser blends for focus and energy that feature peppermint essential oil

 - 2 drops each: peppermint, lemon, and rosemary